joshuadavis1990/garden-planner/README.md

 The Garden Planner API was built using Flask to solve the problem of a person not being able to keep track of all of their trees and/or plants.
 It aims to be a central repository for a user to log details about the plants and trees they have in their outdoor and indoor spaces.
 It abides by full CRUD functionality by enabling the user to:

-- Create new entries/records for the plants or trees they obtain with attributes for name, the plant's preferred location, the watering and fertilisation rates, as well as a space for additonal comments.
+- Create new entries/records for the plants or trees they obtain with attributes for name, the plant's preferred location, the watering and fertilisation rates, as well as a space for additional comments.
 - Create areas where plants/trees belong, as well as spaces within those areas.
 For example, a user's "Backyard" area might contain multiple spaces or gardens.
 - Access entries they have entered in order to be reminded about a plant's upkeep.
 - Update plant records at any point.